-Your title tags are the bits of information Google uses to fill in the headline for sites in its SERPs (like “SEO.co: Link Building & Content Marketing Agency” in the screenshot below).
-This tells Google much about the content of your page, so include at least one target keyword here.
+Your title tag are the bits of information Google uses to fill in the headline for sites in its SERPs (like “SEO.co: link building & Content Marketing Agency” in the screenshot below).
+This tells Google or other search engines much about the content of your page, so include at least one target keyword here.
 You’ll also need to make sure your titles are 70 characters or less, and try to make them catchy if you can.
 Remember, earning rankings in Google is only part of the equation—you also have to persuade your new viewers to actually click through.
 Most CMS platforms allow you to edit this easily for any page on your site.

 In your website’s code, there are header tags, numbered sequentially (H1, H2, H3, etc.) to indicate where the main headlines and sub-headlinese of an article are.
-When evaluating the subject matter of content, Google looks at these tags to give it a better sense of the article’s structure.
+When evaluating the subject matter of content, Google or other search engines looks at these tags to give it a better sense of the article’s structure.
 To optimize these, you’ll first need to outline your articles with headlines and sub-headlines, and then you’ll need to ensure they’re marked up with appropriate tags in the backend of your site.
-Finally, for each article, you’ll want to include keywords and/or highly descriptive phrases for these key opportunities.
+Finally, for each article, you’ll want to include keywords and highly descriptive phrases for these key opportunities.

 Including proper header tags (and limiting them in some cases) can help to improve your website for ADA compliance purposes as well.

 43. Optimize your URLs for your on-page content.